 Expert tips

-- If the turkey skin begins to get too browned, cover those areas with foil during the cooking process.
+- If the skin begins to get too browned, cover those areas with foil during the cooking process.
 If you turn off the convection setting and use the roast setting, the temperature in the oven will decrease and the bird will take longer to cook.

-- Use a cold turkey for best results.
+- Use a cold bird for best results.
 It does not need to reach room temperature before preparing.
 The melted butter should have the opportunity to harden a bit on the skin before applying the rub for the best adhesion.

 Nutrition